TriplyDB/Documentation/docs/triply-etl/transform/index.md

----
-title: "2.
-TriplyETL: Transform"
-path: "/docs/triply-etl/transform"
----
+# Transform

-The **Transform** step makes changes to the Record:
+The transform step makes changes to the Record:

 ```mermaid
 graph LR